This Registry-Registrar Agreement (this "Agreement") is between

 shall expire on the last day of the calendar month which is sixty months

 after the Effective Date (the "Term").
-In the event that revisions
+In the event that revisions to

-are approved or adopted by ICANN, Registrar will either execute an amendment
+approved or adopted by ICANN, Registrar will either execute an amendment

-substituting the revised agreement in place of this Agreement or, at
+substituting the revised agreement in place of this Agreement or, at its

-its option exercised within fifteen days after receiving notice of such
+option exercised within fifteen days after receiving notice of such

 amendment, terminate this Agreement immediately by giving written notice

 to Registry Operator.
-In the event that Registry Operator does not receive
+In the event that Registry Operator does not

-to have accepted such amendment.
+be deemed to have accepted such amendment.

 9.2.
 Termination.
-This Agreement may be terminated
+This Agreement may be

 9.2.1.
 Termination For Cause.
 In the event